Meningitis and encephalitis

 • Encephalitis is inflammation of the brain parenchyma

 • Bacterial meningitis is a medical emergency which requires empiric antibiotic treatment without delay.
-A high index of suspicion for meningitis is needed in any unwell child, particularly if there is altered mental state or no clear focus
+A high index of suspicion for meningitis is needed in any unwell child, particularly if there is altered mental state or no clear focus of infection

 • Presentation of bacterial meningitis can vary from fulminant (hours) to insidious (days) and can be altered by recent treatment with antibiotics

-• Unrecognised HSV encephalitis is a devastating illness with significant morbidity and mortality, however treatment with aciclovir can lead to a full recovery
+• Unrecognised HSV encephalitis is a devastating illness with significant morbidity and mortality, however early treatment with aciclovir can lead to a full recovery

 Assessment